 However, one advantage of cash value beyond loans is that it can be used to pay premiums, and therefore keep your insurance in place when you’re unable to manage payments due to difficult financial circumstances.

 There are times when conventional loans or credit are just not an option, such as when your credit is poor.
 If your only alternatives are high-interest credit card advances, payday loans or high-interest personal loans, your life insurance policy may be your best option.
 Bear in mind that a conventional loan is often a better choice in the long run, especially if you can get at a low interest rate loan.

 Borrowing against your cash value also makes perfect sense if you have a high cash value and are presented with an investment opportunity that generates a higher return than the interest on your loan.
 Of course, there really is no such thing as a risk-free investment; you should carefully weigh the risks and possible rewards before withdrawing funds.

 Loans are not the only way to access the accumulated cash value of your whole or universal life policy – they’re just the most common.

-One of the reasons you decided to buy a whole or universal life policy was the fact that it builds cash value and offers you the ability to borrow against it.
-But the other — and perhaps more important — reason you purchased permanent insurance was to make provisions for those left behind after your death.
+One of the reasons you decided to buy a whole or universal life policy was because it builds cash value and you have the ability to borrow against it.
+The other reason, and perhaps the more important one, was to make provisions for those left behind after your death.